BobMervell/Procedural-Animation/README.md

 ## 📝 License:

-This project is licensed under the CC BY-NC 4.0, you can use and modify it except for commercial uses credit is needed.
+This project is licensed under the MIT, you can use and modify freely, credit is not mandatory but really appreciated.

 ## 🌟 Support: